pookjw/IvarDescription/README.md

 @end
 ```

 Here's the result of `[TestObject _shortMethodDescription]`.
-It dumps all property and methods declarations, including all private declarations.
+It dumps all property and method declarations, including all private declarations.
 Also it gives address of `IMP` - it is useful when you are setting breakpoints based on address or dumping assembly.

 ```
 (lldb) expression -l objc -O -- [TestObject _shortMethodDescription]